Speyedr/socialclub-notification-blocker/README.md

 ## Filters
  - This app provides three different filtering heuristics that all target different points in the chain of communication between your client and the SocialClub Overlay.
+ - Filter #1 `DROP_INC_80` is the fastest and impacts performance the least but you may be flooded with notifications when the filter is turned off.
  - Filter #2 `DROP_CLIENT_POST` is enabled by default as the end result is probably what most users are looking for.
- - Filter #1 `DROP_INC_80` is much faster and impacts network performance less but you will be flooded with notifications when the filter is turned off.
  - Filter #3 `DROP_LENGTHS` is the most complicated and still under development and therefore not recommended.

    <img src="/img/SCBlockerTease3.png" alt="Logging dropped packets" height=120 width=527>